Emerging Women in Politics in, of, and for Ukraine

 Presented by Ukrainian Selfreliance Federal Credit Union

-Join us for a conversation between U.S. Congresswoman Madeleine Dean, member of Congress’s Ukrainian Caucus, and Myroslava Gongadze, Chief of the Ukrainian Service at Voice of America—regarding the emerging political role of women in Ukraine.
+Join us for a conversation between our guests—U.S. Congresswoman Madeleine Dean, member of the U.S. Congress’s Ukrainian Caucus, and Myroslava Gongadze, Chief of the Ukrainian Service at Voice of America—regarding the emerging political role of women in Ukraine.
 Manor College President, Jonathan Peri, PhD, JD, will facilitate the discussion.

 Please register for the October 2019 Ukrainian Dialogue.
 Space is limited to the first 100 registrants.

 Ukrainian Dialogue: Kyiv Patriarchy and Russian Aggression in the Kerch Strait

 Rev. (Douglas) Anthony Perkins

 Rector, St. Mary (Pokrova) Ukrainian Orthodox Pro-Cathedral in Allentown, PA